Production Agent-RAG Architectures

 Enterprise knowledge copilot

-The customer wants employees, partners, and customers to get fast, consistent answers from policies, handbooks, and product factsβ€”without routing every repeat question through subject-matter experts.
-The product they need is an internal knowledge assistant: grounded in approved sources, permission-aware by role or tenant, and able to cite where an answer came fromβ€”not a generic chatbot that invents or pulls from the public web.
-Technically, that means answers from your private corpus with citations: retrieve first, then reason and act only when retrieval is not enough.
-Session memory keeps follow-ups coherent; tool allowlists keep writes rare or absent.
+The client wants employees, partners, and customers to get fast, consistent answers from policies, handbooks, and product information—without every repeated question being routed to subject-matter experts.
+The product is an internal knowledge assistant: based on approved sources, aligned with access rights by role or tenant, and able to show where an answer comes from—not a generic chatbot that invents or pulls from the public web.

 SOLUTION: AGENTIC RAG: RAG + RE-ACT(MULTI + SPEAK + PLANNING + REFLECTION) + MEMORY